 Lindsay System Scottish Smallpipes v3.5

-Featured on Scottish TV's "Live at Five", 24th January 2018, the Lindsay System Chanter project has been covered in detail in the National Piping Centre's "Piping Today" magazine in Jan/Feb 2018 and March/April 2019.
+Featured on Scottish TV's "Live at Five", 24th January 2018, the Lindsay System Chanter project has been covered in detail, in a series of articles in the National Piping Centre's "Piping Today" magazine between Jan/Feb 2018 and March/April 2020.

 The Lindsay System Smallpipes are an innovative new design of pipes, featuring a keyless, extended range Scottish Smallpipes chanter with a range of almost three octaves.